 What will you learn?

-- Good practices to apply about general trends in demographics, nutrition, and migration;
+- about general trends in markets and demographics

 Participants are intentionally selected from a variety of backgrounds so that during group work participants also learn from the variety of one another’s experience.

 This 2-week course blends practical, hands-on training on developing businesses for young women and men during the start of their working lives, with the big picture perspective of agri-food systems models and labour market trends.
 The course looks at the preparation and start of work for young people in three stages;

 - Education.
 How young people perceive agri-food systems, are (dis)incentivized to engage in this sector, and how current education systems do and don’t help them to start a career, especially in starting a business.

 - Starting a business.
 What are the technical, life and business skills needed to start a business, and what support does a start-up need to increase its chances of success.

 - Scaling a business.
 How does a business grow from micro- to SME stage, what are the main challenges that it faces and how to overcome them.

 In parallel to this, participants are introduced to food systems modelling with an emphasis on socio-economic impact.
 While looking at the system as a whole, particular emphasis is placed on;

 - Household livelihoods and income, especially in rural contexts.